snprajwal/brainrot/README.md

 The interpreter performs a variety of optimisations before execution:

-- Folding consecutive increment or decrement instructions
+- Fold consecutive increment or decrement instructions
-- Folding consecutive move instructions
+- Fold consecutive move instructions
-- Rewriting loops that clear a memory cell (`[-]`) into a single instruction
+- Rewrite loops that clear a memory cell (`[-]`) into a single instruction
+- Remove dead loops (loops at the start of the program or immediately after another loop)
+- Remove trailing instructions after the last debug or display instruction

 Significant improvement in execution time is seen for the larger programs, with a **24x** speed-up for `hanoi.b`: